Dog Adoption Day - project of fourth graders Venture By Galit Zamler

 At the meeting, the entrepreneurs learned about the importance of speaking in a universal language to target the marketing process of the adoption day, and discussed ideas for marketing messages written on various accessories.

-When the young entrepreneurs were ready with their business plan and had a marketing plan, they asked to meet with the school principal, Ronni Shasha, to present the action plan, arrange a time for the dog adoption day at school and get answers to several questions that were raised during the formulation of the plan.
+When the young entrepreneurs were ready with their business plan and had a marketing plan, they asked to meet with the school principal, Ronni Shasha, to present the action plan, arrange a time for the event at school and get answers to several questions that were raised during the formulation of the plan.

 For the meeting, the students planned who would present what, so that the meeting would achieve its goals and will be effective.